 Offset smokers are special in their own kind of way.
 They are built to have more focus on adding extra flavors while cooking.
 This means, if you get the heat in the smoker’s cooking chamber just right, your food will have the right temperatures and level of good smoke cooking it.

-Cooking food with this equipment follows the same procedure as many other smokers do, hence this should be easy for even an entry-level user to use.
+Cooking food with this equipment follows the same step-by-step guide procedures as many other offset smokers do; hence this should be easy for even an entry-level user to use.
 Now, let’s dive into the breakdown of steps of how to use an offset smoker to achieve the best of flavors.
 If your particularly creative, check out our guide to modifying an offset smoker.

-They usually are a long chamber grill, with a smoker box on one end, an air intake vent, exhaust vents, and a chimney on another end.
-Fire is created in the smoker box, heats through the chamber that the food is placed on and then smokes out through the chimney.
+Offset smokers usually have long cooking chamber grills, with a smoker box on one end, an air intake vent, exhaust vents, and a chimney.
+Fire is created in the smoker box, heats through the cooking chamber that the food or the meat is placed on, and then smokes out through the chimney.

-Therefore, the food doesn’t cook on a direct fire, it is rather done by heat and smoke generated from the fire box.
+Therefore, the food doesn’t cook on direct fire.
+It is done by heat and smoke generated from the firebox.

-This gives you more assurance of your food less likely to burn.
+This gives you more assurance that your food is less likely to burn.

-Most offset smokers use charcoal and wood for fuel which makes using the offset smoker a cheaper option.
+Most offset smokers use wood or charcoal for fuel, making using the offset smoker a cheaper option.

-Get the best type of charcoal that will give you the best heating result and choose the flavoring of wood that you prefer for flavoring.
+Get the best type of charcoal that will give you the best heating result, and choose the wood’s flavoring that you prefer for spice.

-Ensure to use dry wood when using an offset smoker as it will help create good smoke for the food.
+Ensure to use dry wood when using an offset smoker to help create good smoke for the food.